gardaanstad/LNSM/README.md

 # Lille norske språkmodell

-This is my attempt to implement a Generative Pretrained Transformer in Python, solely using PyTorch.
+This is my attempt to implement a fully functional Generative Pretrained Transformer (GPT) model from scratch in Python using PyTorch.
+It's trained on publically available Norwegian corpuses.

 Project structure:
 - [data](data): Parsing text and creating datasets to train on